 The Teaching Regulation Agency will consider whether to impose a prohibition from teaching order.

 11. Queries

-If an applicant : has any ເ queries on how to apply for a post at the School, they s hould (contact : the Headmistress , the Finar nce Directo or or the H.R. and Comp liance (Officer.
+If an applicant has any queries on how to apply for a post at the School, they should contact the Headmistress, the Director of Finance & Operations or Head of HR & Compliance.

-Next update required: February 2023
+Next update required: April 2024